EdgeFirstAI/documentation/docs/datasets/format.md

 #### Degradation

-This column is optional, but it is mentionable to highlight the dynamic schemas characteristic.
+This column is optional, but it is worth mentioning to show the dynamic schema.
 This column identifies the level of degradation imposed on the images during recording.
 The values can either be `[None, "low", "medium", "high"]`.
 None could indicate the camera is not obstructed at all and the objects are entirely visible.
 A low degradation could indicate there is some level of obstruction on the